-- × Private room expenses - × Biofeedback

-× Psychoanalysis or psychotherapy that a member may use towards getting a degree or furthering their education. × Applied Behavioral Analysis, ABA therapy. × Hypnotherapy × Religious, marital, and social counseling × Residential care services for anorexia nervosa or bulimia nervosa × Therapies or programs not medically necessary Cost of damage to facilities caused by member. × Court or police-ordered care that would otherwise not be covered. × Services not authorized by DHMP Physician Routine No copay.
+- × Private room expenses - × Biofeedback - × Psychoanalysis or psychotherapy that a member may use towards getting a degree or furthering their education - × Applied Behavioral Analysis (ABA) therapy - × Hypnotherapy - × Religious, marital, and social counseling - × Residential care services for anorexia nervosa or bulimia nervosa - × Therapies or programs not medically necessary - × Cost of damage to facilities caused by member

+× Court or police-ordered care that would otherwise not be covered. × Services not authorized by DHMP Physician Routine No copay.
 100% covered for providers in network.
-Medical Office Visits · all services, unless you have a separate OB/GYN, are getting vision services or have a referral to a specialist.
+Medical Office Visits Office visits are covered for both PCP and specialists.
+You should see your PCP for all services, unless you have a separate OB/GYN, are getting vision services or have a referral to a specialist.
 Referrals are needed for visits with most specialists.
-Benefits include: ✓ Medical care, consultations and second opinions.
-Second opinions require a referral from your PCP; DHMP may request a second opinion in certain cases. ✓ Office-based surgical services, includes anesthesia and supplies.
-Subject to pre-approval guidelines. ✓ Kidney dialysis is considered a benefit as a medical office visit.
-Not-Covered Services × Expenses for obtaining medical reports or transfer of files. × Care of hair loss, except when caused by alopecia areata. × Routine foot care.
+Benefits include: Medical care, consultations and second opinions.
+Second opinions require a referral from your PCP; DHMP may request a second opinion in certain ✓ Office-based surgical services, includes anesthesia and supplies.
+Subject to pre-approval guidelines. ✓ Kidney dialysis is considered a benefit as a medical office visit Not-Covered Services × Expenses for obtaining medical reports or transfer of files × Care of hair loss except when caused by alopecia areata × Routine foot care.
 Except for members with diabetes. × Care for sexual dysfunction × Infertility services × Genetic Counseling Outpatient/Ambulatory No copay.
 100% covered.
 Pre-approval required if not done at Denver Health.
-Facility Services Outpatient services are services that you receive and get to leave that same day. radinty services You can get these services at facilities like an acute hospital outpatient department, ambulatory surgery center, radiology center, dialysis center and outpatient clinics.
-The benefit includes all services and/or supplies that are medically needed for care of your condition and include, but are not limited to: ✓ Physician, clinician, and surgical services ✓ Any medical supplies, medication and/or care medically necessary; this includes charges for anesthesia. ✓ Chemotherapy and radiation services ✓ Consultations for second opinions Not-Covered Services × See Inpatient Facility Services not-covered services in this table and General Exclusions section Outnationt Thorany No copay.
+Facility Services Outpatient services are services that you receive and get to leave that same day.
+You can get these services at facilities like an acute hospital outpatient department, ambulatory surgery center, radiology center, dialysis center and outpatient clinics.
+The benefit includes all services and/or supplies that are medically needed for care of your condition and include, but are not limited to: ✓ Physician, clinician and surgical services ✓ Any medical supplies, medication and/or care medically necessary; this includes charges for anesthesia ✓ Chemotherapy and radiation services ✓ Consultations for second opinions Not-Covered Services × See Inpatient Facility Services not-covered services in this table and General Exclusions section Outpatient Therapy No copay.
 100% covered.
-Outpatient Therapy Services Outpatient rehabilitation therapies include:

-- ✓ Physical therapy

-- ✓ Speech therapy

-- ✓ Occupation therapy

-- ✓ Cardiac rehabilitation programs

-- ✓ Rehabilitation services and devices Physical, occupational and speech therapies and devices that you need for a brief time to help you recover from a serious injury, illness or surgery.
+Services Outpatient rehabilitation therapies include: ✓ Physical therapy ✓ Speech therapy ✓ Occupation therapy ✓ Cardiac rehabilitation programs ✓ Rehabilitation services and devices - Physical, occupational and speech therapies and devices that you need for a short time to help you recover from a serious injury, illness or surgery.

-Maximum benefit is 30 visits per calendar year per diagnosis, when medically necessary, additional services can be provided with a pre-approval.
+Maximum benefit is 30 visits per calendar year per diagnosis.
+When medically necessary, additional services can be provided with a pre-approval.
 There is no limit for these therapies for children from birth up to the child's third birthday.
 There is no limit for speech therapies to treat cleft lip or cleft palate.
 Services must be received six months from the date the injury or illness occurred.

-- × Maintenance therapy or care provided after you have reached your rehabilitative potential as determined by DHMP. - × Therapies for learning disorders, stuttering, voice disorders or rhythm disorders, unless the child is 3 years old or younger and the care is needed for congenital defects or birth abnormalities. - × Non-specific diagnoses relating to developmental delay and learning disorders. - × Any therapeutic or rehabilitative services received in health spa or fitness center; this includes membership at such facilities. - × Chiropractic or acupuncture services - × Therapies not listed above or in these benefits section - × Holistic medicine and other wellness programs
+- Maintenance therapy or care provided after you have reached your rehabilitative potential as determined by DHMP - × Therapies for learning disorders, stuttering, voice disorders or rhythm disorders, unless the child is 3 years old or younger and the care is needed for congenital defects or birth abnormalities - Non-specific diagnoses relating to developmental delay and learning disorders - × Any therapeutic or rehabilitative services received in health spa or fitness center; this includes membership at such facilities - × Chiropractic or acupuncture services - × Therapies not listed above or in this benefits section - × Holistic medicine and other wellness programs